 Isibloom is a daily birth control pill that uses a combination of progestin and estrogen.
 Isibloom is used primarily to prevent pregnancy, but women who take it may experience other benefits like lighter periods, lessened cramps, and better premenstrual symptoms.

 Isibloom uses a 28-pill cycle to prevent pregnancy, with 21 active pills and seven placebo pills.
 The seven inactive pills serve as a daily reminder to take your birth control medication and allow your body to enjoy a break from the hormones it would otherwise receive.
-Our team at Nurx can prescribe Isibloom for as low as $0 with insurance or as little as $20 without insurance.
+Our team at Nurx can prescribe Isibloom at special request, or can offer the generic equivalent Apri for as low as $0 with insurance or as little as $20 without insurance.

 How Does Isibloom Work?